gdiminin/HaSAPPy/docs/Tutorials/XistScreening_analysis.md

 ```

 ## Prepare the LoadModule.txt file
 This script will specify the reference and sequence files, as well as the processing steps and analysis that HaSAPPy will perform.
-An empty template and an example script are supplied with a source (see tutorial Compile_LoadModule).
-Copy the template into a new command folder:
+An empty template and an example script are supplied with a source (see the tutorial [Controlling the Workflow of HaSAPPy with a command script](https://github.com/gdiminin/HaSAPPy/blob/master/docs/Tutorials/Complete_LoadModule.md)).
+Copy the **LoadModule.txt** command script template into a new command folder:
 ```
 cd ..
 mkdir command